DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTextBox/1 Configuration/value.md

 ---
 ---
 ##### shortDescription
-Specifies a value the widget displays.
+Specifies a value the UI component displays.

 ---